How Does Egg Freezing Work?

 The newer methodology of egg freezing, called vitrification, is an ultra-rapid process during which liquids turn into a glass-like solid state, avoiding crystal formation (which could damage the egg’s chromosomes).

 Although the amount of data concerning the effect of egg freezing on subsequent offspring is limited, it does appear that cryopreserved oocytes do not have an increased risk of chromosomal abnormalities or other types of birth defects.
-As of the end of 2009, less than 2000 babies have been born worldwide using frozen oocytes, so you can see why it may still be too early to answer this question just yet.
+Currently, more than 5,000 babies have been born worldwide using frozen oocytes.

 Although oocytes cryopreservation offers a substantial amount of promise, there is still a lot of work that must be done in order to bring this technology into the mainstream treatment of infertility.